 4 – Malajon Island or Black Island

-Malajon Island or Black Island resides northwest of Busuanga Island.
+Malajon Island, or Black Island, resides northwest of Busuanga Island.
 Black Island has this name because of its black limestone cliffs jutting out of the dark blue waters.
-The island looks like it came straight out of a Pirates of the Caribbean movie.
+The place looks like it came straight out of a Pirates of the Caribbean movie.

 The island has two caves, but the true wealth is underwater.
 Black Island is a paradise for diving enthusiasts.
-Black Island’s reef is phenomenal and extraordinary for shallow water and advanced snorkelers, as it has a deep wall that free divers might like.
+The reef is phenomenal and extraordinary for shallow water and advanced snorkelers, as it has a deep well that free divers might like.
 Many live, colorful corals are also a few meters from the shore.

 5 – Dimalanta Island

-You can dive to the Kiokuzan Maru wreck near Dimalanta Island if you are a good diver.
+You can dive into the Kyokuzan Maru wreck near Dimalanta Island if you are a good diver.